Sayu-V/expense-tracker-fastapi/README.md

 ## 📊 API Overview

-~24 REST endpoints
+1. ~24 REST endpoints

-Organized by modules:
+2. Organized by modules:

-expenses
+   1.expenses

-categories
+   2.categories

-budget
+   3.budget

-analytics
+   4.analytics

-reports
+   5.reports

-export
+   6.export

-🧪 Testing
+## 🧪 Testing

 You can test APIs using: